European Union (Approval of Treaty Amendment Decision) Act 2012

 Overview

-This bill approves a European Council decision from March 2011 that amends the Treaty on the Functioning of the European Union to create a stability mechanism for Eurozone member states.
-The bill ensures the UK's compliance with EU law and confirms that the decision does not require a UK-wide referendum.
+This bill approves a European Union decision from March 25, 2011, that amends the Treaty on the Functioning of the European Union to create a stability mechanism for Eurozone member states.
+The bill ensures this decision is legally valid in the UK.

 Description